ayushsharma82/AsyncElegantOTA/README.md

 <h2>How to Install</h2>

 ###### Directly Through Arduino IDE ( Currently Submitted for Approval.
 Use Mannual Install till it gets Approved.)
-Go to Sketch > Include Library > Library Manager > Search for "ElegantOTA" > Install
+Go to Sketch > Include Library > Library Manager > Search for "AsyncElegantOTA" > Install

 ###### Manual Install